AGilboa42/Manage-CleanBootStartup/README.md

 ## Why this can be useful

-Saving a startup snapshot before installing software, changing drivers, or troubleshooting startup issues gives you a reliable baseline.
+Saving a startup snapshot before installing software, or troubleshooting startup issues gives you a reliable baseline.
 Later, you can compare the saved snapshot with the current state to spot what changed, identify suspicious startup entries or services, and narrow down whether a recent change introduced a problem.

 ## Requirements